Rosovice: Administrative division

+Etymology

+The initial name of Rosovice was Rosejovice.
+The name was derived from the personal name Rosej, meaning "the village of Rosej's people".
+The name Rosovice has been used from the 17th century.

 Geography

 Rosovice is located about 10 km northeast of Příbram and 35 km southwest of Prague.
 It lies mostly in the Brdy Highlands, only a small part of the municipal territory in the southeast extends into the Benešov Uplands.
 The highest point is at 574 m above sea level.
-The village of Sychrov is situated on the shore of the fishpond Sychrovský rybník, supplied by the brook Sychrovský potok.
+The village of Sychrov is situated on the shore of the fishpond Sychrovský rybník, supplied by the stream Sychrovský potok.

 History

 The first written mention of Rosovice is from 1305.
 From around 1600, the area was part of the Dobříš estate and shared its owners.

 Transport

 There are no railways or major roads passing through the municipality.